stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 *New in 0.12.2*

 Disables SSL certificate validation for the Hue Bridge.
-Needed if your bridge still uses self-signed certificates instead of the one issues by Signify.
+Needed if your bridge still uses self-signed certificates instead of the one issued by Signify.
 See [Philips Hue Developer Documentation](https://developers.meethue.com/develop/application-design-guidance/using-https/) (requires login).

 **Default**: false